VILA supports research into embodied human interaction in a wide range of environments and with a focus on (social) cognition, learning and design.

-DigHumLab’s experimental labs support research into embodied human interaction in a wide range of environments, and with a focus on (social) cognition, learning, and design.
-The labs qualify and support research activities that collect data in the field, i.e. typically outside the university such as patient education in the hospital, play and learning activities inside and outside of pedagogical institutions, mobility behavior in exhibition halls, cooperation between elderly, nursing staff, and robots, learning to drive, project work, fashion design processes and many others.
+The labs qualify and support research activities that collect data in the field, i.e. typically outside the university such as patient education in the hospital, play and learning activities inside and outside of pedagogical institutions, mobility behaviour in exhibition halls, cooperation between elderly, nursing staff and robots, learning to drive, project work, fashion design processes and much more.